yaravind/dev-tools/README.md

 >particular user, hence the name "private group".
 Usually this group has
 >the same name as the user login name, which can be a bit confusing.

-## Permissions
+##### How to change user and group ownership on a file or directory?
-sudo chown ownerName:groupName [dir | fileName] - change owner and group of a folder or file
+- `sudo chown ownerName:groupName [dir | fileName]` - change owner and group of a folder or file
+- `sudo chgrp` - change only group permissions
+- Both `chown` and `chgrp` can be used to change ownership recursively, using the `-R` option

 ##### What other groups do I belong to?
 :warning: `groups` is deprecated in lieu of `id -Gn`